netdisco/netdisco/README.txt

     App::Netdisco - An open source web-based network management tool.

 Introduction
-    The contents of this distribution is the next major version of the Netdisco network management tool.
-See <http://netdisco.org/> for further information on the project.
+    The content of this distribution is the next major version of the Netdisco network management tool.
+Pieces are still missing however, so if you're a new user please see <http://netdisco.org/> for further information on the project and how to download the current official release.

-    So far App::Netdisco provides a web frontend and a backend daemon to handle interactive requests such as changing port or device properties.
+    App::Netdisco provides a web frontend and a backend daemon to handle interactive requests such as changing port or device properties.
 There is not yet a device poller, so please still use the old Netdisco's discovery, arpnip, and macsuck.

-    If you have any trouble getting the frontend running, please speak to someone in the "#netdisco" IRC channel (on freenode).
+    If you have any trouble getting the frontend running, speak to someone in the "#netdisco" IRC channel (on freenode).

 Dependencies
     Netdisco has several Perl library dependencies which will be